 3. Where is your data?

 Ensure that you’re dealing with a credible, contactable and securely located service provider.
 Also, ensure that you and your service provider are compliant with legislation and relevant data privacy laws.

 Cloud computing is a fast-moving industry that’s showing itself to deliver evermore efficient, flexible, cost effective and secure services to the business community.
-Reputable providers of cloud services do offer technical support.
+Reputable providers of cloud services offer technical support.

 Why not give out service a try?
 A no-obligation trial.

-Ready to give Online Backup a try?
+Ready to give online backup a try?